 How to Safely Introduce New Fish to Your Aquarium

 Introducing new fish to an established aquarium is an exciting moment for any aquarist, but it requires careful planning to ensure the safety and well-being of both the new and existing inhabitants.
-The transition process is crucial to minimize stress and prevent the spread of diseases.
+The transition process is crucial to minimise stress and prevent the spread of diseases.
 Here are key steps on how to safely introduce new fish to your aquarium:

 1. Quarantine New Arrivals